Continue your studies on the first string with a new piece, Frettin’.

 Practice the melody of Frettin' until smooth.
 Read the music—don't merely copy the fingers in the video.
 Play with the audio track to help keep the flow.

-Now that the melody of Frettin' is under your fingers, work on the chords.
+Now that the melody is under your fingers, work on the chords.

 Chords

-You know most of the chords in Frettin' from prior pieces.
-You only have three new chords to learn: E7, Fmaj7 and G. Memorize their names and practice fingering the new chords before working through the chord progression of Frettin'.
+You know some of the chords in Frettin' from prior pieces, so you only have three new chords to learn: E7, Fmaj7, and G. Memorize their names and practice forming the new chords before working through the chord progression of Frettin'.

 Down 2X Strum